mbkupfer/bls-datasets/README.md

 `pip install bls-datasets`

 # Documentation
 Documentation coming soon.
-Please reference the docstrings of the source code for now.
+Please reference the docstrings in the source code for now.

 # Notes on datasets